 But what if your marriage ends in divorce or annulment before the 2 years are up?
 Can you still keep your green card?
 Will you be deported?

-In this video, Immigration Attorney Carl Shusterman (former INS Trial Attorney 1976-82), whose law firm has prepared hundreds of successful applications over the past 28 years, explains how to prepare and submit an I-751 waiver if your marriage has ended before the 2 years are up.
+In this video, Immigration Attorney Carl Shusterman (former INS Trial Attorney 1976-82), whose law firm has prepared hundreds of successful I-751 waivers over the past 30+ years, explains how to prepare and submit an I-751 waiver if your marriage has ended before your 2-year green card expires.
 The key is to document your I-751 waiver as completely as possible.
-Include proof of joint assets, income tax returns and, if possible, detailed affidavits from your former spouse and his/her parents.
+Include proof of joint assets, income tax returns and, if possible, detailed affidavits from your former spouse and his/her relatives.

 “It is clear they are experts in the field which allowed me to sit back and relax knowing they would handle everything, which they did!”

 Read More Reviews

 Expect to be interviewed at length by an USCIS immigration examiner concerning the bona fides of your marriage.
 Should your waiver be denied, you may renew it before an Immigration Judge in removal proceedings.

 - Remove Conditions on Permanent Residence Based on Marriage (USCIS)